 A question that is often asked by newer players, as well as some not so new, is what type of paddle should I use AND how often should I replace it?

-The best answer is usually the one that FEELS good when you swing it.
+The best answer on the right paddle is usually the one that FEELS good when you swing it.

 Different paddles and different brands will all have various characteristics.
 There are different head sizes, core firmness, weights, and maybe the most important (but not often discussed) is the balance point.

 The balance point quite simply is the mid point at which the weight is evenly distributed between the handle and the head.
 If you have two paddles of the same weight, and one is head weighted (balance point is closer to the head) and the other is handle weighted, they will feel VERY different.
 The head weighted one will feel much heavier to most people.
 Imagine holding a hammer by the handle.
 In this case, the weight is in the head.
 As an alternative, think about how it would feel if you held it by the head, with the handle facing up.
 The hammer weighs the same in both instances, but FEELS much heavier when the weight is in the head.
 The more a paddle is weighted towards the head usually makes it tougher for players to control drives, but also provides more power all things being equal as there is more mass at contact.
 They are also easier to control volleys at the net for the same reason.
 The closer the weight is to the handle, the more the player needs to swing their arm faster to create the power, but it should be easier to control drives because of this too.
 Most Xenon paddles are evenly balanced to try to get the best of both worlds, though some models lean a little towards handle heavy (Vortex Light and Vortex+).